Blog Archives

 So how does one piece together the puzzle of the Middle East?
 There are four important pieces to the puzzle that are key.
 Fit these four pieces in place, and you will get a good picture of why there is conflict in the Middle East:

 1. Muslims are not all alike.
 Most Americans assume that all Muslims are the same.
 In fact, there are two major branches of Islam: Sunni and Shiite.
 They have different doctrines, and a long history of bitter conflict.
-On the Shiite side is Iran, southern Iraq, rebels in Yemen, Hezbollah in Lebanon, and Bashar al-Assad, dictator of Syria.
+On the Shiite side is Iran, southern Iraq, rebels in Yemen, Hezbollah in Lebanon, Hamas in Gaza, and Bashar al-Assad, dictator of Syria.
 On the Sunni side is most of the rest of the Muslim world, including northern and western Iraq, the government in Yemen, the Islamic State (ISIS), the majority of Syria, and such large nations as Saudi Arabia, Egypt and Turkey.
 Now take a look at the map above.
 See the two geographical giants, Saudi Arabia and Iran?
 Saudi Arabia is Sunni, and Iran is Shi’a, and the two nations are in constant struggle against one another.
 See Iraq between them?
 As Iran seeks to extend it’s influence, Saudi Arabia opposes Iran, and places like Iraq and Yemen are the battleground.

 2. Middle Easterners are not all Arabs.
 Most Americans assume all Middle Easterners are either Arabs or Jews.
 In fact, there are three other major ethnic groups in the Middle East that speak different languages and have different cultures: Turks, Kurds and Persians.
 Jews dominate Israel, and most of the southern part of the Middle East is Arab, including Egypt and Saudi Arabia, but as one goes north, there are other ethnicities.
 Turks are the majority in Turkey, but some 20% of Turkey are Kurds, and Kurds are concentrated in southeastern Turkey.
 Kurds have a semi-autonomous self-rule in northern Iraq, and Kurds in northern Syria have dominated that region as they defeated ISIS during Syria’s Civil War.
 Iran is primarily Persian, but has Kurds in its western region.
 There are also ethnic groups in the Middle East like the Coptic Christians of Egypt, Druze in Lebanon, Assyrian Christians in Iraq, and Yazidis in Iraq (who speak the Kurdish language but have their own religion that blends Islam with Christianity and Zoroastrianism.
 ISIS considers the Yazidis to be demon-worshipers.).